CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/010-preflight.md

 $ErrorActionPreference = 'Stop'

 if(!(Get-Command az)) {
-    Write-Error "You must install the azure cli to continue" }
+    Write-Error "You must install the azure CLI to continue" }

 # Login